petecarapetyan/cc/doc/20--reps/10--interview/interview2.rocket.md

 # Interview Drills - 2

-These reps help you build a context of lingo that you are expected to understand by your interviewers.
+These reps help you build your contextual lingo that interviewers expect you to understand.

-To establish context all assignment levels 1-15 and these sessions, we need a shared language.

 For every session we will need to re-establish the same default lingo.
 These reps reinforce the context where all of our work _"fits"_, within these sessions.

 ## Absolute Minimum of Terms To Be Fluent In